jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 27. Which tool enables you to visualize, understand, and manage your AWS costs and usage over time?

-AWS Pricing Calculator
+AWS Pricing Calculator -> estimate cost of user cases

-AWS Artifact
+AWS Artifact -> access security and compliance reports & agreements

-AWS Budgets
+AWS Budgets -> set alerts when usage exceeds

-AWS Cost Explorer
+`AWS Cost Explorer`

 > Answer: `D`